Learn how to extrude in Cinema 4D with these helpful tips and tricks.

 Subdivisions remain evenly spaced according to the total length of the extrusion.

 Hierarchical will force the Extrude Object to look at all child splines.
 This is helpful when you have many disconnected splines you want to extrude.
 Keep in mind, this will apply the same extrusion settings to all splines.

 Imported vector art often comes in as a series of many separate splines.
 Being able to use one extrude object for all of them is much more efficient and quick.

 By default, closed splines will extrude with caps enabled.
 These give the appearance of closed meshes.
 The rounding controls refer to the fillets or chamfers that will form between the caps and the extruded sides.

 Fillets might as well be called the "make s#!* awesome" button

 Pro-Tip: Most seasoned 3D artists will tell you that even a small fillet can go a long way in enhancing the realism and appeal of your object.
 These roundings will catch highlights and naturally define the form of your object.
 Go ahead, enable those fillet caps.

 By default, fillets expand the radius of your spline.
 This can create problems in situations where acute angles in the spline may intersect once expanded.
-Constrain will force all the fillets to occur within the bounds of the spline by offsetting the cap inwards.
+Reducing the bevel size may help.

 When modeling, extrusions are performed hundreds or thousands of times to spontaneously create new geometry that can be pushed and pulled to form your model.
 This is not a procedural process, so each extrusion is recorded as a step, Control+Z to undo and try again.